 Mathematical models of cardiac anatomy and physics provide information, which help to understand structure and behavior of the heart.
 Miscellaneous cardiac phenomena can only be adequately described by combination of models representing different aspects or levels of detail.
 Coupling of these models necessitates the definition of appropriate interfaces.
 Adequateness and efficiency of interfaces is crucial for efficient application of the combined models.In this work an integrated model is presented consisting of several models interconnected by interfaces.
 The integrated model allows the reconstruction of macroscopic electro-mechanical processes in the heart.
 The model comprises a three-dimensional are of left ventricular anatomy represented as truncated ellipsoid.
 The integrated model includes electrophysiological, tension development and elastomechanical models of myocardium at levels of single cell, proteins, and tissue patches, respectively.The model is exemplified by simulations of extracorporated left ventricle of small mammals.
 These simulations yield temporal distributions of electrophysiological parameters as well as descriptions of electrical propagation and mechanical deformation.
 The simulations show characteristic macroscopic ventricular function resulting from the interplay between cellular electrophysiology, electrical excitation propagation, tension development, and mechanical deformation.

-M. Reumann, M. Mohr, A. Dietz, and O. Dössel.
+O. Dössel, M. Reumann, M. Mohr, and A. Dietz.
 Assessing learning progress and teaching quality in large groups of students.
 In Engineering in Medicine and Biology Society, 2008.
 EMBS 2008.
 30th Annual International Conference of the IEEE, pp. 2877-2880, 2008

 The classic tool of assessing learning progress are written tests and assignments.
 In large groups of students the workload often does not allow in depth evaluation during the course.
 Thus our aim was to modify the course to include active learning methods and student centered teaching.
 We changed the course structure only slightly and established new assessment methods like minute papers, short tests, mini-projects and a group project at the end of the semester.
 The focus was to monitor the learning progress during the course so that problematic issues could be addressed immediately.
 The year before the changes 26.76 % of the class failed the course with a grade average of 3.66 (Pass grade is 4.0/30 % of achievable marks).
 After introducing student centered teaching, only 14 % of students failed the course and the average grade was 3.01.
 Grades were also distributed more evenly with more students achieving better results.
 We have shown that even in large groups of students with > 100 participants student centered and active learning is possible.
 Although it requires a great work overhead on the behalf of the teaching staff, the quality of teaching and the motivation of the students is increased leading to a better learning environment.